simeononsecurity/simeononsecurity.ch/content/articles/powershell-vs-python-cybersecurity-comparison/index.en.md

 ### Hardening Windows Scripting Languages: PowerShell vs. VBScript

 Securing scripting languages like **PowerShell** and **VBScript** on Windows is a critical aspect of maintaining system integrity.
-Let's explore the differences in hardening these two scripting languages and ensuring robust security.
+Here's a look at the differences in hardening these two scripting languages and ensuring robust security.

 #### PowerShell Hardening